anshudutta/sre-cheat-sheet/README.md

 - 99.999% = 24 seconds (Restricting the rate of change so that only 1% of system changes at a given point in time)

 ### Reliability
-Reliability is a measure of how well the service lives up to its expectations Principles of reliability
+Reliability is a measure of how well the service lives up to its expectations.

+Principles of reliability
   - What to promise and to whom?
   - What metrics to measure?